telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 ## Format Codes

-There are two properties in GridViewDataColumn object: ExcelExportType and ExcelExportFormatString.
+There are two properties in **GridViewDataColumn** object: **ExcelExportType** and **ExcelExportFormatString**.
 You can use them to specify the format of the exported column in the result excel file.
-To get the desired formatting in Excel, the ExcelExportFormatString should be set to a valid Excel format code.
+To get the desired formatting in Excel, the **ExcelExportFormatString** should be set to a valid Excel format code.
 A list of all format codes for Excel is available on the following link – [Microsoft Office Excel Format Codes](https://support.office.com/en-US/Article/Number-format-codes-5026bbd6-04bc-48cd-bf33-80f18b4eae68)

 Here is an example for a date time formatting: